Leandro23112007/virus/README.md

-Move it self to startup folder then spam windows making the pc unusable.
+Move it self to the startup folder and delete all the backups then spam windows making the pc unusable.